rk42745417/competitive_programming_template/README.md

-# Codes of competitive Programming by JiKuai
+# Codes of Competitive Programming by JiKuai
 Not all codes are code by me.